By Stefanie Michaels

-The Negroni cocktail was invented in the early 20th century by Count Camillo Negroni, a regular customer at Caffè Casoni in Florence, Italy.
+The Negroni cocktail was invented in the early 1900s by Count Camillo Negroni, a regular customer at Caffè Casoni in Florence, Italy.
 According to legend, the Count asked the bartender, Fosco Scarselli, to make a stronger version of his usual Americano cocktail by replacing the soda water with gin.
 Scarselli obliged, and the Negroni was born.
-Some reports say that the drink was first served in 1919.
+Some reports say that the drink was first served in Italy, in 1919.

 To make a classic Negroni, you will need the following ingredients: